jimmyperalta-dev/aws-ec2-monitoring-dashboard/README.md

 ## </> Development Notes

-This project was developed with assistance from AI tools like Claude to enhance code quality and documentation.
-All implementations were validated and tested by the repository owner.
+This project was developed with assistance from AI tools like Claude to code and enhance documentation quality.
+All implementations were validated and tested by me.

 ---